Emergence of Krylov complexity through quantum walks: An exploration of the quantum origins of complexity: Comparison with the complexity of random unitary circuits

 \subsection{Two approaches for the hypercube}

 In \cite{Gautason:2025ryg} the authors use the average distance from the origin of the hypercube as a measure of complexity, exactly like we did in the previous section.
 However, due to the classical nature of the walk, they find as their definition for complexity \be C(t)\equiv\braket{x(\tau)}=\frac{D}{2}(1-e^{-2\tau/D})~, \ee where $x(\tau)$ denotes the distance as a function of the time $\tau$ counting the time steps.
+In other words, circuit complexity is identified with the expected distance from the initial vertex as a function of time.
 By comparing with the Krylov complexity associated to a \emph{quantum} walk on the same hypercube (\ref{hypercube complexity}) it is clear that the two versions of complexity differ dramatically, at least when taken at face value.
 This is not entirely unexpected given that we are comparing two different measures, so one might have predicted a quantitative difference between the two.
 For this reason, several comments are in order.

 First, the mathematical origin behind this discrepancy is clear.
 A classical walker on the hypercube is likely to move towards the middle of the graph quite quickly, but then the probability of moving either to the left or to the right is equal and as such they will spend most of their time around that neighborhood.
 We can easily observe that behaviour by considering the early and late time limits of (\ref{circuit hypercube}) for which complexity grows as $C(\tau)=\tau + O(\tau^2)$ and saturates at the value $C(\tau)=\frac{D}{2}$ respectively.
 This is precisely the feature that the authors of \cite{Gautason:2025ryg} utilize in order to draw parallels with the dynamics of a black hole, which is expected to exhibit this initial linear growth, followed by saturation at times of order $t_{sat}=\frac{1}{4}e^S$.
 In their setup this holds true if one identifies $D\sim e^{S}$, with $S$ being the entropy of a black hole.
 On the contrary, a quantum walker's wave function spreads uniformly over the whole graph and the average distance will oscillate in time, exhibiting neither linear growth, nor saturation.